 The Pete Kelly track is very Chris Farlowe-esque and "Girl Don't Make Me Wait", included here by Timebox, was a Northern Soul hit floor filler for Bunny Sigler.
 Another Northern in feel number is "Lovingly Yours" by The Mockingbirds.
 The brassy power of Welsh chart-toppers Amen Corner's "Expressway To Your Heart" is just a delight as is the upbeat bassy Otis Redding meets The Animals-style soul of "We Don't Know" by The Attack, with its quite adventurous social message lyrics (for the time).
 Check out that killer bass line on it too.

 Chris Farlowe's "Air Travel" is very Sam Cooke meets The Drifters.
-An old favourite of these collections is The Graham Bond Organisation.
+An old favourite of these collections is The Graham Bond Organisation, featuring bassist Jack Bruce and drummer Ginger Baker, later to be two thirds of Cream.
 His "Little Girl" has just a massive bass sound to it.
 Truly great stuff.
 This is no throwaway rarity.
 It is quality.
 The Small Faces appear with an organ-driven instrumental and Tom Jones gives us "Dr. Love".
 Zoot Money always gives value, so to speak, too.
 "Baby What You Want Me To Do" by Steve Aldo is copper-bottomed bluesy soul.